elliecurnow/midoc/README.md

     #> little evidence of inconsistency between your data and the proposed
     #> DAG.
     #>
+    #> Note that there may also be other DAGs which your data are consistent
-    #> Note that these results assume that relationships between variables are
+    #> with.
+Also note that these results assume that relationships between
-    #> linear.
-Consider exploring the specification of each relationship in
+    #> variables are linear.
+Consider exploring the specification of each
-    #> your model.
-Also consider whether it is valid and possible to explore
+    #> relationship in your model.
+Also consider whether it is valid and
-    #> relationships between partially observed variables using the observed
+    #> possible to explore relationships between partially observed variables
-    #> data, e.g. avoiding perfect prediction.
+    #> using the observed data, e.g. avoiding perfect prediction.

     checkCRA(y="bmi7", covs="matage mated", r_cra="r",
              mdag="   matage -> bmi7